deloachtech/backstack-docs/docs/guide/sessions.md

 ## How it works

-Sessions are provided upon request.
+Sessions are provided by the API upon request.

-We recommend storing the session object on the browser itself, and updating it based on your applications use load and functionality (e.g. every _n_ minutes).
-The API monitors and caches environmental changes, so you can efficiently update it on every request.

 ```sh
 GET /v1/app/session
 ```
+We recommend storing the session object on the browser itself, and updating it based on your applications use load and functionality (e.g. every _n_ minutes).
+The API monitors and caches environmental changes, so you can efficiently update it on every request.

 ## The Session object